luster-io/impulse/README.md

 ###animation.velocity(x, y)
 ###animation.velocity({x, y})

-   This sets the initial velocity for the animation.
+  sThis sets the initial velocity for the animation.
 When only a scalar (Number) is passed in, it will default to moving in the direction from the start to the end position.
 If not called, the velocity defaults to the current velocity of the physics object.

 ###animation.start()

    Starts the animation running.
 This will cancel any other running animations.